2024 Holidays in the Philippines: Planning Vacations Ahead

 Holidays designated by legislation are distinct from special working holidays.
 They are, therefore, not days of unwinding.

-In the Philippines, a special kind of holiday called a “Special Working Holiday” is one that the government declares for a particular reason or occasion.
+In the Philippines, the government declares a special kind of holiday called a special working holiday for a particular occasion.

 A special working holiday is different from regular holidays or special non-working holidays in that it enables workers to work on that day without having to pay them extra.

-This kind of holiday’s main goal is to motivate companies and their employees to take part in events connected to the announced occasion or event.
-Government declarations of special working holidays are usually made up of weekends or missed workdays due to natural calamities or disasters.
+This kind of holiday’s main goal is to motivate companies and their employees to participate in events connected to the announced occasion or event.
+Government declarations of special working holidays usually include weekends or missed workdays due to natural calamities or disasters.

 There are just three official special working holidays in the Philippines:

-Special working holidays are considered ordinary work days; should Filipinos decide to work, they’re entitled only to their basic rate.
+Special working holidays are considered ordinary work days.
+Should Filipinos decide to work, they’re entitled only to their basic rate.
+However, if the employee does not work, they will not receive any pay unless stated in the collective bargaining agreement (CBA) or if there is a more favorable company policy.

 Islamic Holidays